avargasv/ContribsGH2-Z-T/postZIOTest.md

 more related to development than testing, it is presented here due to its close relationship with the topic of errors.
 You can see it applied to our case, as said before, by examining the source code.

-Remember the moral of this article: we cannot avoid errors, but we can get rid of them with the help of ZIO and ZIO Test together.
+So, the moral of this article would be: we cannot avoid errors, but we can get rid of them with the help of ZIO and ZIO Test together.
 The power and simplicity of the functional programming paradigm are essential for achieving this difficult goal.

 References: